thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 <img src="images/mysql-tables2.jpg" width="550">

-We will add our password to the Zabbix server config daemon process.
+We will add our password to the Zabbix server config daemon.
 Remove has # symbol, and add password, exit & 'Y' to save.

 ```
 sudo nano /etc/zabbix/zabbix_server.conf